Construction and Real Estate

 How We're Helping Our Construction and Real Estate Clients

-Revenue Recognition and Lease Accounting: Construction contractors and real estate developers must evaluate the impact of the financial reporting rules that go into effect in 2019 and 2020.
+Revenue Recognition and Lease Accounting: Construction contractors and real estate developers must evaluate the impact of the financial reporting rules that went into effect in 2019 and 2020.

 Tax Reform Impacts Real Estate and Construction: There are many TCJA tax provisions that specifically impact construction contractors and real estate developers.
 Knowing about the law’s big ticket items and provisions can help you can take advantage of the new rules.